godofgrunts/Potassium-OBS-Controller/README.md

 pip3 install --upgrade google-api-python-client ffmpy

+For Windows:

+pip3 install --upgrade pypiwin32

-Though not technically a dependency, you'll need OBS (bulit for OBS Studio, might work on Classic) for this to be worth anything
+Though not technically a dependency, you'll need OBS (built for OBS Studio, might work on Classic) for this to be worth anything

 INSTRUCTIONS
 ----

 The absolute worse part of setting this up is getting your client_secrets.json file setup correctly.
 Scroll down to AUTHORIZATION for setting that up.

 By default, POC expects F2 and F3 to be your start recording/stop recording keys respectively.
-You can edit the key in gui_support.py (just seach for F2 and F3)
+You can edit the key in gui_support.py

 Edit gui_support.py